-After an IIDP program proposal is officially approved, the official Program of Study form (detailing the student's committee composition and the course requirements) must be submitted to the Graduate School.
-The Program of Study form must be prepared and signed by the student, and then signed by the chair and all members of the doctoral committee and submitted to the Graduate School.
-On this form, the "department chair" is the Associate Dean in the Graduate School that is the IIDP program coordinator.
-After submission, any changes in courses or committee composition must be documented on a Program Change form or Committee Change form, respectively, available on the Graduate School website, with the approval of the student's doctoral committee and the IIDP program coordinator, and submission to the Graduate School.
+In the case of coursework, once a program proposal is approved, an official program of study must be prepared, signed by the doctoral committee and submitted to the Graduate School.
+After this submission, any changes in courses must be documented on a Program Change form, available on the Graduate School website, which is submitted to the Graduate School with the approval of the student's doctoral committee and the IIDP program coordinator.

-If a student wishes to completely change the focus of his or her program, the student may be required to reapply to the IIDP program.
+If a student wishes to completely change the focus of his or her program, the student must reapply to the IIDP program.
 Major committee changes, particularly the chair of the committee, will require review of the student's program by the program coordinator.